QualyaIO/obtuse.VCV/README.md

 ## 2.6.0 (current)

 - [BREAKING] bump DSP to pending 0.1.1, changing behavior for some drumkits and samples (plus reduce artifacts on delay and reverb upon delay change)
+- FM: switch to alt version to reduce (by a lot) CPU while tuning wavetables

 ## 2.5.0 (2023-07-21)